Aslay

 Aslay Isihaka Nassoro (born May 6, 1995) known by his stage names Aslay, Dogo Aslay and Dingi mtoto is singer from Tanzania and a former lead vocalist for a music band, Yamoto.

 Career

 He debuted his professional music career in 2011 after his song 'Naenda kusema' under 'Mkubwa na wanae' music label and management became a hitsong in East Africa.

 In 2013, Aslay with three of his colleagues who were under one management, Mbosso, Beka Flavour and Enock Bella were partnered to form a band called Yamoto band that lasted for five years until the band disbanded in 2017.
-Both band members including Aslay went on establishing solo careers.
+Both band members, including Aslay went on establishing solo careers.

-On November 2022 Sony music disclosed that Aslay has joined the Sony East Africa and Sony Africa family Earlier this year right after Abigail Chams and Alikiba who were previously signed.
+In November 2022 Sony music disclosed that Aslay has joined the Sony East Africa and Sony Africa family.
+Earlier this year, right after Abigail Chams and Alikiba who were previously signed.

 Death allegations

 On August 12, 2020, a YouTube video uploaded on Facebook showing a series of photos of crowds of people at a burial ceremony with a heading (translated from Swahili) "Aslay’s burial....thousands attend" accompanied with a voiceover in Kiswahili reports that the burial is of Tanzanian musician Aslay who died on August 3, 2020, in a car accident.
 The narrator says the burial was attended by thousands, including Aslay's producers and fellow artists from Dar es Salaam, Tanzania's major city, a claim he had to take social media to put an end to it.